 I was tipped off by a friend that a new café had opened on the outskirts of South Petherton, then drawn in by a series of the most colourful, amazing-looking, wildflower-adorned cakes, salads and wider menu on Farm & Field Café’s fresh new Facebook feed – it was time to test these out for myself!

 The café is currently open Wednesday-Sunday for cakes and coffees, and lunches.
-(See opening hours here.)
+(See up to date opening hours here.)
 At the weekends, breakfast is available too (wow, it looks SO good – cooked breakfasts on offer, vegan, carnivore, pancakes, it all looks delicious.
 I’ll let the images speak for themselves for the menu offerings (obviously these images aren’t mine, they’re far too nice - all the decent images in this article are credited back to the Café).

 The lunch menu includes sandwiches (the enormous indulgent type), salads, specials and sides.
 There isn’t a specific children’s menu but if your children freak out at the sight of a pea shoot in a sandwich they’re happy to adapt their offerings for kids.
 You can also buy fresh milkshakes, and chips/fries.